taocpp/operators/README.md

 ## noexcept

-If your compiler does not support `noexcept`, the following might be a viable
+For compilers that do not support `noexcept`, the following might be a viable
 work-around:

 ```c++